The NIST SP 800-90 series of documents supports the generation of

 and CISA 2021 guidance provided to stop

-malicious ICS activity against connect OT
+malicious ICS activity against connect OT, and 2020 guidance to reduce

-OT exposure
+OT exposure.

 CISA and NSA encourage critical infrastructure owners and operations to